URiem/geography-game/README.md

 - Features the question displayed at the top of the central content area.
 - Four clickable text elements contain the multiple choice answers.
 - A score area below the answers updates the correct and wrong answer tally every time the user chooses an answer.
 It also keeps track of the current and total number of questions.
+- Feedback to the user includes the change of background color of the answer the user hovers over and the cursor changing to a pointer (these features is disabled on smaller screens).

 #### End of Game page
 <details>